NBA Expected to Keep the Play-In Tournament Indefinitely

-NBA expected to keep the play-in tournament indefinitely originally appeared on NBC Sports Chicago
+NBA expected to keep the play-in tournament indefinitely originally appeared on NBC Sports Washington

 The play-in tournament is here to stay.